 All of these techniques can lead to account credentials compromise, use of malicious links or malware as part of the attacks.
 Many information security breaches involve multiple tools techniques and procedures (TTP) as the industry saying goes.
 But, most of them start with a simple email.
 Phishing, spear phishing, whaling and social engineering are typically used as points of entry to initiate an attack or as points of escalation to more easily access valuable information or execute more damaging actions.

 They also all involve breach techniques that your best intrusion prevention and endpoint detection systems cannot deter.
 Your employees are letting these people in through your front door.
 Sometimes, your employees are unwittingly doing the stealing on the criminal’s behalf.

 Graphus Helps You Measure Trust and Prevent Compromise

 Graphus has figured out a way to stop nearly all of these attacks by identifying known markers of deception AND building a graph of trusted relationships between your employees and the outside world.
 This goes well beyond email security provided by Google or anti-phishing training.
 Both of these solutions help, but let far too many attacks go through.
 An ISMG report suggests that 65% of all social engineering attacks are successfully bypassing these traditional defenses.
-Using graph theory along with machine learning and big data algorithms enables Graphus to eliminate more than 99% of all spear phishing and social engineering attacks.
+Using graph theory along with machine learning and big data algorithms enables Graphus to eliminate spear phishing and social engineering attacks.

 G Suite business users can try Graphus for free for 30 days.
 Click the button below to get started.